jsteigelman/cake-party-unity-game/README.md

 # Cake Party (2D Unity Game)

 ## Description
-This is a 2d game that I built and designed in Unity using C#.
+This is a 2d game that I built and designed in Unity.

 ## Live Site URL
 [https://steigelman-cake-party.netlify.app/](https://steigelman-cake-party.netlify.app/)